-If this isn’t enough you can also book a guided tour which takes you up close and personal with the research conducted at the McDonald Observatory or the star party with open air constellation and live telescope viewing.
+If this isn’t enough you can also book a guided tour that takes you up close and personal with the research conducted at the McDonald Observatory or the star party with open-air constellation and live telescope viewing.

 How to Get to Marfa Texas

 Marfa is located in southwest Texas miles and miles away from just about everything.
 The closest airport to Marfa (unless you have your own private jet) is in El Paso, TX or Midland, TX each about 3 hours away.
 If you are flying into El Paso you will need to go through border control, so make sure you come prepared with the necessary documents.

 As far as the big Texas cities go, distances and time travel are vast with each taking over 6 hours to reach.